Back to Course

 • Unable to find DMARC record

-This only implies that your domain is not configured with DMARC.
-Let’s take a look at what it is:
+it simply means your domain is not yet configured with DMARC.
+Let's look at what that means and how to fix it.

 What is DMARC and why do you need email authentication for your domain?

-Protect Your Business from Impersonation Attacks and Spoofing with DMARC
+Protect Your Business from Impersonation and Spoofing with DMARC

-By using your domain and impersonating your brand, hackers can send malicious phishing emails to your own employees and customers.
-Since SMTP is not retrofitted with secure protocols against fake “From” fields, an attacker can forge email headers to send fraudulent emails from your domain.
-Not only will this compromise security in your organization, but it will seriously harm your brand reputation.
+By forging your domain, attackers can send phishing emails to your own employees and customers.
+Because SMTP was not built with protection against forged "From" fields, an attacker can spoof email headers to make mail appear to come from your domain.
+This both compromises security and damages your brand reputation.

-It can be annoying and confusing to come across prompts saying “Hostname returned a missing or invalid DMARC record” when checking for a domain’s DMARC record while using online tools.
+It can be confusing to see prompts like "Hostname returned a missing or invalid DMARC record" when checking a domain with online tools.

-And Voila!
-You have successfully resolved the “No DMARC record found” prompt as your domain is now configured with DMARC authentication and contains a DMARC record.
+With that published, the "No DMARC record found" prompt is resolved, since your domain now has a DMARC record.

 I've fixed the "No DMARC record found" error, what's next?

-• Check your DMARC record with a DMARC record checker tool.
-It’s free!
+• Check your record with a DMARC checker tool to confirm it is valid.

 Course content